joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 Here we see a neat feature of the Julia language.
 Any Julia function can be vectorized (or broadcasted) by the application of the `.` (or "dot") operator.
 See [this](https://julialang.org/blog/2018/05/extensible-broadcast-fusion) blog post if you want to learn more about it.
 Above we applied the `Normal` method element-wise creating an array of Normal distributions.
-The mean of our individual distributions being our data points and the standard deviation being our chosen bandwidth (`2.25`).
+The mean of our individual distributions being our data points and the standard deviation being our chosen bandwidth (a variance of `2.25`).
 Let's plot each of these distributions:

 ````julia
 plot(dists, legend = false)